Resources > How the Inflation Reduction Act helps you and your community go solar

 Before the IRA, entities that don’t pay taxes (churches, schools, and charities) were unable to benefit from solar tax credits.
 The IRA changes this.

 Tax-exempt organizations can now benefit from federal solar incentives through a new “direct pay” option.
-This applies to solar systems installed between 2023 and 2034.
 Direct pay allows these groups to receive cash payments in lieu of tax deductions.
 It applies to nonprofit organizations, private nonprofit and public schools, faith-based organizations, local and state governments, tribal governments, and rural electric cooperatives.

 Learn more on our Solar for Nonprofits page and in the IRS Direct Pay guidance.